Nitrokey/nitrokey-start-firmware/doc/development.rst

 https://launchpad.net/gcc-arm-embedded/

 It is based on GCC 4.6.
-For version 4.6-2012-q2-update, you'd need "-O3 -s" instead of "-O2" and it will be slightly better.
+For version 4.6-2012-q2-update, you'd need "-O3 -Os" instead of "-O2" and it will be slightly better.